Retirement is a time to put many worries behind you. Say goodbye to the rat race and hello to a life lived at your pace and on your schedule.

 Once you make a few sales — and feel the accompanying thrill that goes with making relatively easy cash — educate yourself on additional ways to sell at eBay, Amazon and other sites.

-For more tips on making cash, check out “Don’t Toss These 7 Household Items — Sell Them.”
+For more tips on making cash, check out “20 Surprising Things You Can Sell for Extra Money.”

 For a lot of workers, retirement is all about having your own schedule.
 Others simply loathe the daily commute or being stuck in a soul-stealing office for eight to 10 hours.